Search over 4 Tenterfield Terrier dogs across Australia

 No, Tenterfield Terrier puppies should not live outdoors.
 Like most other dog breeds, they thrive when they are part of a family and live indoors with their human companions.

 Housetraining Tenterfield Terrier puppies tends to be relatively easy.
 Despite their small size, they are a very intelligent breed and pick up on things quickly.
-It may be good to try crate training if you have difficulty housetraining your Tenterfield Terrier.

 Finding a reputable Tenterfield Terrier breeder is the key to getting a healthy, well-behaved Tenterfield Terrier puppy.
 A puppy from an ethical breeder has a much better chance of growing into a calm, gentle adult dog.
-The average cost of a Tenterfield Terrier for sale is usually around AUD $1000 to $1500.